mlevit/aws-auto-cleanup/app/README.md

 ### Allowlist

 The allowlist table (DynamoDB) maintains a record of all AWS resources that have been allowlisted (and therefore preserved).
 During the execution of Auto Cleanup, the scanned resources will be checked against the allowlist.
 If the resource exists within the allowlist table, it will not be deleted.
+Users are responsible for ensuring that the allowlist is up to date with the resources that they wish to preserve.
+This can be achieved manually by inserting records into the DynamoDB table or by using the AWS Auto Cleanup Web application.

 The allowlist table adheres to the following schema: